codeforbetterworld/vizzuality-coding-challenge-software-engineer-importer/README.md

 In order to improve the solution with more time is interesting cover this implementations:

-- [ ] Check if file is CSV
-- [ ] Check CSV file integrity
-- [ ] Skip duplicates when writing to database
-- [ ] Write more important missing unit tests methods
+- [ ] Write more important missing unit test methods
 - [ ] Improve database write with multithreading

 ## GET Method Solution